10 Day Cape Town, Winelands & Ultimate Tswalu Safari

 Constantia Winelands: The Constantia wine-growing region is, so to speak, Cape Town's "home vineyard," about 15km from the city center.
 Discover Cape Town's most hidden wine route and learn about the history of the oldest wine-growing region in South Africa!
 Our personal recommendation: a wine tasting at the historic Groot Constantia estate. (www.groot-constantia-wine-estate)

 The Lion Trail: The Lion Trail is a guided walk through fynbos, forests, and beaches, ending with a beautiful ride on an electric scooter along the Sea Point Promenade.
-With fascinating stories, ever-changing views, and delicious local cuisine, the Lion Trail is the ideal way to explore Cape Town's biodiverse nature and discover what makes Cape Town unique (https://www.theliontrail.co.za/)
+With fascinating stories, ever-changing views, and delicious local cuisine, the Lion Trail is the perfect way to explore Cape Town's biodiverse nature and discover what makes the city unique. (https://www.theliontrail.co.za/)

-Hike or cable car ride to Table Mountain: Enjoy breathtaking views of Cape Town and the ocean while choosing either a challenging hike or a relaxed cable car ride.
-Especially during the peak travel season between October and March, we recommend taking the cable car's Fast Track to avoid long wait times.
-Climb to the summit and let the beauty of nature and the city enchant you.
-Table Mountain is a must-visit for every South Africa traveler!
+Hike or Cable Car Ride on Table Mountain: Enjoy breathtaking views of Cape Town and the ocean with a hike or a relaxed cable car ride.
+During peak season (October to March), we recommend the Fast Track for the cable car to avoid long waits.
+Climb to the summit and be enchanted by the beauty of nature and the city.
+Table Mountain is a must-see for any South Africa visitor.

-Township Tour - Uthando: If you want to socially engage during your vacation, consider taking a township tour and supporting Uthando, a non-profit organization.
-Uthando aims to advance social projects with individually and personally developed guided tours of any size.
-A township tour will surely leave an unforgettable impression, providing a deep insight into the real challenges of South Africa and its residents.
-Uthando develops and promotes assistance programs in areas such as HIV, drug and alcohol abuse, and abused women and children (www.uthandosa.org)
+Township Tour - Uthando: If you want to engage in social activities during your vacation, consider a township tour to support Uthando, a non-profit organization.
+Uthando uses custom tours to advance social projects, particularly in the areas of HIV, drug and alcohol abuse, and support for abused women and children. (www.uthandosa.org).

-E-Bike Tours: Cape Town offers fantastic destinations for bike tours.
-To cover longer distances effortlessly, renting an e-bike is recommended (www.ebikecapetown.com).
+E-Bike Tours: Cape Town offers beautiful destinations for cycling tours.
+For longer distances, using an e-bike is recommended. (www.ebikecapetown.com).

 Fine Dining: